micropython/micropython/docs/library/uasyncio.rst

     Wait for the *awaitable* to complete, but cancel it if it takes longer that *timeout* seconds.
 If *awaitable* is not a task then a task will be created from it.

+    Tasks may intercept the timeout (for example to perform cleanup operations) by means of a try-finally block.

     Returns the return value of *awaitable*.